minou65/NMEA2000-FluidLevel/readme.md

   - [Reset](#reset)

 ## Description

-A sensor based on a VL53L0X to determine the fill level in a tank.
-The VL53L0X is a Time-of-Flight (TOF) laser-ranging module.
-It can measure absolute distances up to 2m
+A sensor based on a VL53L1X to determine the fill level in a tank.
+The VL53L1X is a Time-of-Flight (TOF) laser-ranging module.
+It can measure absolute distances up to 4m, setting a new benchmark in ranging performance levels.
 This sensor can be used to determine the fill level in a tank.
-The sensor VL53L0X is used for this and is a Time-of-Flight (TOF) laser-ranging module.
-It can measure absolute distances up to 2m, setting a new benchmark in ranging performance levels.
+The sensor VL53L1X is used for this and is a Time-of-Flight (TOF) laser-ranging module.
+It can measure absolute distances up to 4m.

 A measurement is taken every second.
 The average value is determined from 60 measurements.